 - 3.e) How are decisions made about the type and amount of support my child/young person will receive?

-Children are monitored carefully and if they are displaying significant difficulties the class teacher has an initial meeting with the SENCO.
+Children are monitored carefully and if they are displaying significant difficulties the class teacher has an initial meeting with the Inclusion Lead.
 In the first instance they look at the provision and environment that the child accesses to identify adjustments that could make a difference to outcomes.
 After a graduated response has been considered, including consultation with parents, a support package is arranged.
 This may include support in the classroom, an intervention programme, a referral to Springboard or an application for additional funding.

 - 3.f) How will my child/young person be included in activities outside the classroom, including school trips?